Best Legal Intake Software for In-House Legal Teams (2026)

 That perception is almost always a systems problem, not a talent problem.

-When intake is unified — when every request, regardless of channel, gets captured, contextualized, and routed to the right owner — legal stops being a bottleneck and starts being a function the business actually wants to partner with.
-Visibility into workload makes resourcing conversations productive.
-Consistent application of playbooks makes legal reliable at scale.
-Business context surfaced alongside requests makes lawyers faster and better-informed on every matter.
+When legal intake is unified — every request captured, contextualized, and routed to the right owner — legal stops being a bottleneck and starts being a function the business actually wants to partner with.
+Workload visibility, consistent playbooks, and context surfaced at intake make every lawyer faster and the department more reliable at scale.

 Sandstone is built to make this possible.
 As an all-in-one AI-native legal operations platform, Sandstone unifies intake, contract management, knowledge, and workflows into a single system — the operating layer that lets in-house legal teams stop reacting and start leading.